Bonelab/bonelab-website/_posts/2024-08-19-vertebral-fractures.md

   - "Includes grading, model development, identifying spine diseases in scans, running inference on dataset, statistics"
 ---

+Training a machine learning model that can identify vertebral fractures in clinical CT scans...

 Training a machine learning model that can identify vertebral fractures in clinical CT scans.
 This model could either identify the presence of fractures OR identify the fractures and give the fracture a grade based on Genant classification.
 Once the ML model is developed, it could be used on RETRO2 to create associations with fracture risk and individuals with various spinal